topdev70/topdev70/README.md

 Skilled in designing responsive, accessible UIs using Bootstrap, Material UI, Tailwind CSS, SASS/SCSS, and Storybook, driving user engagement and satisfaction.
 I am adept at optimizing performance, reducing bundle sizes.
 Experienced in an agile development, using Jira and Confluence for streamlined project management and team collaboration.
 I’ve led efforts to implement CI/CD pipelines on AWS, which have significantly reduced deployment times and improved system uptime.

-With a strong foundation in JavaScript and TypeScript, I’ve consistently applied Test-Driven Development (TDD), Object-Oriented Programming (OOP), and Behavior-Driven Development (BDD) to deliver clean, maintainable code.
-Across 15+ projects, these approaches have led to a 40% reduction in bug density, and a 95% average user satisfaction rating.

 Throughout my career, I have delivered 25+ successful projects, underscoring my proficiency in both frontend and backend development.
 And I am committed to staying abreast of industry trends and continuously enhancing my skills.